andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

 ## Create final model and submit result

-For the final model used in the Kaggle submission, we train on all availible training data (training + validation) with the same parameters as the best model found above.
+For the final model used in the Kaggle submission, we train on all available training data (training + validation) with the same parameters as the best model found above.

 ``` r
 trainall_y = log(tt$train$SalePrice)